-- There will be a universal family application that opens on January 17th, 2023.
-This application will initially be available in English, Spanish and Arabic.
+- There is a universal family application that is now open and available in English, Spanish and Arabic.

 How do I find a preschool provider?

 - Go to upk.colorado.gov and you will be able to search what providers are available based on where you live and where you work.
 During the application you will be able to select your top five providers and rank them.
 All types of providers will be in the system from school districts to child-care centers to licensed home facilities.
-You will be asked if your child is already enrolled at a provider, has a sibling in a provider’s care or if a parent is employed by the provider – if any of these are true, you will receive priority to match with that provider.
+You will be asked if your child is already enrolled at a provider, has a sibling in a provider’s care or if a parent is employed by the provider – if any of these are true, it will be taken into consideration during the matching process.